QuotedTF/duelingbook-dark-minimal/README.md

 3. Paste the <a href="https://raw.githubusercontent.com/QuotedTF/duelingbook-dark-minimal/main/duelingbook.css">code</a> in the "Code" section

+4. Wait for the custom fonts to load in or refresh the page

 ## To Do List

  * ~~End turn and Start turn buttons~~